 Two energy sources, solar and battery, keep this bath flowing when the sun doesn’t shine.
-Amazon

 Cloudy days won’t slow down the flow of this pump, thanks to an onboard 900mAh battery.
 One charge will run the pump for 6 to 10 hours.
 Eight different nozzles change up the aquatic experience, spraying a maximum of 27.6 inches into the air.
 Features that protect the birdbath from running out of water and anti-clogging technology that keeps dirt and leaves out protect the pump from damage and extend its life.

-Best for other birds: MUMTOP Outdoor Glass Birdbath Solar Birdbaths
+Best for other birds: MUMTOP Outdoor Glass Birdbath Solar Birdbaths with Metal Stand

 This birdbath raises the ante on avian amusement.
 Amazon